langgenius/dify/.github/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update, included: [Dify Document](https://github.com/langgenius/dify-docs)
+- [ ] This change requires a documentation update, included: [Vigie Document](https://github.com/langgenius/dify-docs)
 - [ ] Improvement, including but not limited to code refactoring, performance optimization, and UI/UX improvement
 - [ ] Dependency upgrade